 What are the Top Causes of Foreclosure?

-The possibility of foreclosure can come about as a result of many varying circumstances, but there are some that are more common than others.
+The possibility of you facing foreclosure can come about as a result of many varying circumstances, but there are some that are more common than others.
 The top causes of bankruptcy in Louisiana include:

-- Credit Card Debt: When credit card debt gets out of hand, consumers must make the tough decision of whether to pay their credit card debt payment or mortgage.
-Oftentimes, the threat of potentially defaulting and having wages garnished outweighs the possibility of foreclosure.
+- Credit Card Debt: When credit card debt gets out of hand, consumers like you must make the tough decision of whether to pay your credit card debt payment or mortgage.
+Oftentimes, the threat of potentially defaulting and having your wages garnished outweighs the possibility of foreclosure.

 - Divorce: When bills are usually handled by two individuals and a divorce occurs, one person is now responsible for affording the same bills alongside personal debts.
 This can easily lead to a situation where an individual is inundated with debt.

-- Relocation: Whether it be a sudden move to take advantage of a new job opportunity or the result of a personal decision, one may find selling their home more difficult than he or she imagined, resulting in the individual having to afford bills associated for their past and current residence.
+- Relocation: Whether it be a sudden move to take advantage of a new job opportunity or the result of a personal decision, you may find selling the home more difficult than you imagined, resulting in having to afford bills associated with both past and current residence.

 - Unemployment: Losing your job or simply being unable to find a job is the easiest way to become buried in debt.
 Regardless of the fact that you are not getting any income, bills continue to pile.

-- Adjustable rates: Many homeowners are lured in by low introductory interest rates.
-Once that period passes and the higher APR (annual percentage rate) kicks in, it can easily become difficult to stay afloat.
+- Adjustable rates: Homeowners like you may be lured in by low introductory interest rates.
+Once that period passes and the higher APR (annual percentage rate) kicks in, it can easily become difficult for you to stay afloat.